0x7k/filament-lockscreen/README.md

          ->middleware([
               //
-              LockerTimer::class, // <- Add this
+              LockerTimer::class, // <- Add this (this is an optional, if you want to lock the request after 30 minutes idle) ])
-          ])
          ->authMiddleware([
                 // ...